This chapter deals extensively with how to build a good relationship with clients.

 You will also have certain requirements for each client.

-Things like attending training sessions as scheduled, only canceling if necessary as well as others.
+Things like attending training sessions as scheduled, only canceling if necessary, and others.

 Let your client know your expectations as well.